PacktPublishing/Full-Stack-Web-Development-with-Remix/08-session-management/bee-rich/README.md

 # 8. Session Management

-In this chapter, you will learn about session management in Remix.
+In this chapter, you will learn about state and session management in Remix.
 First, we will use the URL to store application state.
 Next, we will utilize cookies to manage user sessions.
 Finally, we will see how to authenticate users with session cookies.

 ## Getting started